-About Autonomous Database
+About Autonomous AI Database

-Application DBAs create, monitor and manage Autonomous Databases.
+Application DBAs create, monitor and manage Autonomous AI Databases.
 Additionally, they create and manage Oracle Database users within these databases, and provide others the information necessary access the database.
-You can connect to your Autonomous Database and start developing database applications after your fleet administrator sets up infrastructure resources and an Application DBA provisions an Autonomous Database with database users.
-A database user can also connect to Autonomous Database using various tools such as SQL*Plus, SQLcl, Database Actions, or Oracle APEX.
+You can connect to your Autonomous AI Database and start developing database applications after your fleet administrator sets up infrastructure resources and an Application DBA provisions an Autonomous AI Database with database users.
+A database user can also connect to Autonomous AI Database using various tools such as SQL*Plus, SQLcl, Database Actions, or Oracle APEX.

-Autonomous Database Requirements
+Autonomous AI Database Requirements

 Resource Requirements

-To provision an Autonomous Database, you need an Autonomous Container Database with or without Autonomous Data Guard, depending on disaster recovery requirements.
+To provision an Autonomous AI Database, you need an Autonomous Container Database with or without Autonomous Data Guard, depending on disaster recovery requirements.
 See Create an Autonomous Container Database for details.

 Required IAM Policies

-Database Features Managed from Autonomous Database
+Database Features Managed from Autonomous AI Database

 Feature Notes Further Reference